 Sound Desk - A separate external variety of faders and controls for the audio signals being generated by instruments on a stage or in a studio.

 Sound Manager - Another word for a sound engineer.
-They sometimes run the entire system while a sound engineer will run the desk.
+They sometimes run the entire system while a sound engineer runs the desk.

 Spinback - The act of spinning the disk backward without lifting the stylus for a cool effect.